rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/using-rspm-packages.md

 In this session, you will:

 * Learn about different methods for configuring package repositories in RStudio
-* Configure RStudio Server Pro to point to RSPM package repository
+* Configure RStudio Workbench to point to RSPM package repository
 * See how RSPM is used when publishing to RStudio Connect